SuperfiedStudd/recommendation-quality-lab/README.md

 ## 🔬 What This Is

-DiscoveryRank is a local **Recommendation Strategy Lab**.
+A local **Recommendation Strategy Lab**.
 It allows Product Managers or ML Engineers to run fast, simulated A/B tests on recommendation algorithms.

 By running a continuous online simulation loop, the lab captures the long-term impacts of ranking algorithms.
 It uses offline metrics like Click-Through Rate (proxy), Diversity, Novelty, and Serendipity to measure how algorithms physically reshape a user's catalog exposure over time.